danbikle/flask12/readme.txt

 heroku create flask10
 git push heroku master
 curl https://flask10.herokuapp.com/

+At that point a gunicorn webserver should be running on heroku.

+I should see evidence of this from the shell command below:

 heroku logs

 To run this app on my laptop, I run this shell command: